zarusz/Training_IoT/README.md

 	* Allows us to set the `{state}` for `{my_device_id}`.

 The ESP device will use the #1st method to pull the state.
-Notice that the WebApp does not know about the devices until they first connect via the *RESTful API* (#1st method).
+Notice that the web app does not know about the devices until they first connect.

 The web app has been deployed to an Azure Website: http://iot-remotecontrolapp.azurewebsites.net.
 We can use it for testing: